KseniiaPrytkova/url-shortener/README.md

 ![set-up](img/6.png)

-## Working on a Loader component
+## Add <Loader /> component
-by default we load routes where there is no authorization
+By default we load routes where there is no authorization.

-in `auth.hook.js` we can add new flag `const [ready, setReady] = useState(false)` `
+In `auth.hook.js` we can add new flag `const [ready, setReady] = useState(false)` `
 add `Loader.js` component ([preloader from materialize](https://materializecss.com/preloader.html));
-now `Loader` works by default - and when the authorization module works, then we load our entire application
+now `Loader` works by default - and when the authorization module works, then we load our entire application.

+## DetailPage
+We also need `get` parameters (http://localhost:3000/detail/60f44265cb62848085e99fe5) - extract `id` (60f44265cb62848085e99fe5) and load the data.
+Use method `useParams` from `react-router-dom`.